jasmansingh84/miniproject1-601-ds/vi-tutorial.md

-# VI Walkthrough
+# VI(Vsual Editor) Walkthrough

-vi is a screen-oriented text editor originally created for the Unix operating system.

-Below are the commands for vi
+VI is a screen-oriented text editor originally created for the Unix operating system.
+Following are the commands for vi to get started.

 **Starting vi and opening files**

-Open your **Terminal** app & type `vi filename`
+Open your **Terminal** app & type `vi filename` file that you want to edit

 **Operating Modes**